Alikutepa/Portfolio-Landing-Page/README.md

 * Type git clone https://github.com/Alikutepa/Portfolio-Landing-Page
 * Press Enter to create your local clone
 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+{None }
 ## Technologies Used
 {*HTML *CSS}
 ## Support and contact details
-{If you run into any issue or have ideas on how to make thi website better, kindly contact me through this email: jalikutepa@gmail.com}
+{If you run into any issue or have ideas on how to make this website better, kindly contact me through this email: jalikutepa@gmail.com}
 ### License
 *{This project is under the MIT Licence}*
 Copyright (c) {2021} **{JULIANA ALIKUTEPA}**